Volatile vapour drift risk

 In addition, the use of ester herbicides is restricted in Agricultural Chemical Control Areas (ACCA) when they are in operation.
 This is to provide protection for valuable crops during their growing seasons.

-It is compulsory to make specified records within 48 hours of using an agricultural chemical product, and keep these records for a period of two years.
+It is compulsory to make specified records within 48 hours of using an agricultural chemical product and keep these records for a period of two years.

 More resources

-- Buffer zones and vegetative barriers — Buffer zones and vegetative barriers are valuable tools that can be used to reduce the potential for spray drift when applying agricultural chemicals.
+- Buffer zones and vegetative barriers — Buffer zones and vegetative barriers are useful tools.
+They help reduce the risk of spray drift when using agricultural chemicals.

 - Living in harmony pesticides and bees — Information on managing risks associated with agricultural spraying near apiary sites.